Aerial Bat Inspections

 The Bat Survey Process

-The process of establishing and characterising a tree roost is guided by the Bat Conservation Trust Guidelines (2016) and ordinarily starts with a ground-level assessment of the tree.
-This is followed by emergence/re-entry surveys which involve a team of ecologist's standing at the base of the tree watching for bats either at dusk or dawn.
+The process of establishing and characterising a tree roost is guided by the Bat Conservation Trust Guidelines (4th Edition, 2023) and ordinarily starts with a ground-level assessment of the tree (GLTA).
+This is followed by emergence surveys which involve a team of ecologist's standing at the base of the tree watching for bats, using professional grade detectors and night vision aids (thermal or infra-red cameras).
 These surveys are seasonally constrained to between May and September when bats are most active.
 The seasonal limitation can cause considerable delays to projects if they are not planned early enough.
 Bats can vary considerably in their emergence/re-entry times depending on a number of factors (prevailing weather, light levels, disturbance) which can limit the effectiveness of the survey.

 An alternative method of determining a roost (supported by BCT) can be to use a team of bat licensed and qualified climbers to carry out an aerial inspection.
 This involves a team of two and a daytime visit to access the tree via a rope and harness system during which an endoscope is used to carefully probe potential roost features.
 In contrast to the seasonally-restricted emergence/re-entry surveys, aerial inspections can be done at any time of year (though they are most efficient when foliage is down) and can be more precise (In Practice, 2010).
 Aerial inspections can therefore be a much more cost-effective and efficient means to ascertain whether or not bats are roosting in trees.